ab-kiran-18/Python-programming/README.md

   2)  It is a approach where we solve each and every possibility cases which might lead to solution for the problem.

-  3)  here we have a base case buy which we calculate next cases with help of the previous cases.
+  3)  here we have a base case by which we calculate the next cases with help of the previous cases.

   4)  It is a approach where we reduce the time complexity of a problem by memorizing its result so that we can use in future without any furthur calculating it once agin. so, with this procedure we can solve a problem without solving any small sub-problems repetitively.